NTU-ALComLab/IWLS2021/README.md

 We train 10 'small' classifers described in the previous section with different subsets of the dataset (to increase the divrsity of each classifier).
 The final prediction is decided by majority voting of the 10 classifers.

 ### Learning Large Circuits
 We train a shallow convolutional neural network (CNN) model with grouped convolutions and quantized weights.
 The CNN contains 2 convolutional layer and 2 dense (fully connected) layers.
-For the convolutional kernals, their weights are restricted to the powers of 2 (i.e. 2<sup>-1</sup>, 2<sup>0</sup>, 2<sup>1</sup> ...) and 0s, and for the dense layers, the wieghts are represented with 4-bit fixed point numbers.
+For the convolutional kernals, their weights are restricted to the powers of 2 (i.e. 2<sup>-1</sup>, 2<sup>0</sup>, 2<sup>1</sup> ...) and 0s, and for the dense layers, the weights are represented with 4-bit fixed point numbers.
 The quantized CNN model is then synthesized with sub-adder sharing to reduce the circuit size (≈30% lesser gates with sharing enabled).

 ### Others
-We apply the following preprocessing methods on the CIFAR-10 dataset (You may refer to [`data/format.md`](https://github.com/Po-Chun-Chien/IWLS2021/blob/submit/data/format.md) to see how the dataset is parsed and re-organized).
+We apply the following preprocessing methods on the CIFAR-10 dataset.
 - Image downsampling.
 - Image augmentation.
 - Truncating several least significant bits of each image pixel.